 As an online magazine, we celebrate cultural kinships and the role of the literary imagination in writing.
 Our contributors come from many countries and include acclaimed writers like Jeffery Renard Allen, A. Igoni Barrett, Jennine Capó Crucet, Angie Cruz, Nana-Ama Danquah, Camille Dungy, Martin Espada, Santee Frazier, Ru Freeman, Cristina Garcia, Nathalie Handal, Charles Johnson, Lorna Goodison, Victor LaValle, Ed Pavlic, Quincy Troupe, Chika Unigwe, Neela Vaswani, Xu Xi, Tiphanie Yanique and others.
 In 2014, Kweli invited three esteemed guest editors to solicit and screen work for publication: Jeffery Renard Allen, Jennine Capó Crucet and Danielle Evans.

 Kweli Journal is a small community.
 We launched as a biannual journal in December 2009.
-Since our humble beginnings, Kweli has grown into a multifaceted community organization that offers numerous writing opportunities, including The Color of Children's Literature Conference, Professional Development Workshops, and our Kweli Scholars program.
+Since our humble beginnings, Kweli has grown into a multifaceted community organization that offers numerous writing opportunities, including The Color of Children's Literature Conference, the Kweli International Literary Festival, Professional Development Workshops, and our Kweli Scholars program.

 It has been particularly gratifying to see so many of the students who have passed through Kweli’s professional development programming go on to volunteer to work on the journal as readers, editors and bloggers.
 This is how we can continue to grow and build community.

 Princess Perry is one of our volunteers.
 She was published in the inaugural issue of the journal and joined Kweli's editorial circle in 2013.
 She had this to say about the importance of Kweli to the literary landscape.